Somewhere above, as if waiting, the loversuns still shone.

 Maybe Hinte didn’t share that experience; she still had her native-speaking grandparents.
 And I’d been learning foreign tongues — including hers — almost as soon as I could speak.

 Lost in my thoughts, I jumped when a shadow glided beside me, and landed with a dusty crack.
-After a few beats the shadow resolved to a bright-white figure stalking forward.
+After a few beats the shadow resolved to figure clad in bright white and stalking forth.
 Hinte.
 I could hug her — she wouldn’t let me, but I could.
 I wanted to.

 The dark-scaled alchemist clutched something between her wing’s opposable alula and its membraned pinion, and it gave her strides purpose, and that was definitely what held me back.

 You couldn’t make out whatever it was, but it brought along that same scent of glaze and metal, with the same hint of half-boiled meat, like a creature slow-cooked all its life.
 When she threw it toward me and eyestalks were whirling in the air, I knew it must be another glasscrab.